EPR is making its way to clinical studies It was recently reported by Schaner PE et. all that the Electron Paramagnetic Resonance technique together …

 Imaging or Spectroscopy you decide

 We know that having all the available options to explore is extremely important to the researchers.
 We provide solutions to perform both Imaging and Spectroscopy.
-In the imaging mode, the researcher can generate whole-body images that illustrate the measured microenvironment parameter.
+In the imaging mode, the researcher can generate whole-body images that illustrate the measured microenvironment parameters.
 To collect the signal with even greater sensitivity the researcher can choose the surface coil resonator to measure the signal locally.